-The Mekong Delta is a startlingly fertile region of the country known as ‘Asia’s rice basket’, because this small area is single handedly responsible for more than a third of the country’s annual food crop.
-Easily accessible from Ho Chi Minh City, a boat trip on the delta is an excellent way to get to know something of local Vietnamese life.
-This spectacularly beautiful region bustles with activity and, alongside lush fields of emerald crops, you’ll encounter farmers wearing their characteristic conical hats and colourful floating markets selling produce from the region’s orchards, paddy fields and fish farms.
+The Mekong Delta is a startlingly fertile region of the country known as ‘Asia’s rice basket’ because this small area is single-handedly responsible for more than a third of the country’s annual food crop.
+Easily accessible from Ho Chi Minh City, a boat trip on the delta is an excellent way to get to know local Vietnamese life.
+This spectacularly beautiful region bustles with activity and, alongside lush fields of emerald crops, you’ll encounter farmers wearing their characteristic conical hats, and colourful floating markets selling produce from the region’s orchards, paddy fields and fish farms.
 Everywhere you go, groups of lively local children will never be too far away, often chasing your boat and waving excitedly from either riverbank.

-Situated on the banks of the Red River, Hanoi in the North of Vietnam is one of the region’s most attractive cities, with its elegant French colonial architecture, elaborate temples, pagodas, and tranquil lakes.
+Situated on the banks of the Red River, Hanoi in the north of Vietnam is one of the region’s most attractive cities, with its elegant French colonial architecture, elaborate temples, pagodas, and tranquil lakes.
 Hanoi’s Old Quarter has been a buzzing centre of trade for centuries, and today you can still pick up locally made silks and souvenirs to take back home.
 Nha Trang on Vietnam’s east coast is a charming base for a luxury holiday, with its long stretch of pristine sand and some of the region’s best diving and snorkelling.
-After dark, the numerous bars, restaurants and nightclubs wake up - giving this city a buzzing, thumping party vibe.
-Of course, no holiday to Vietnam would be complete without a visit to Ho Chi Mihn City.
-The hot and humid capital, formerly known as Saigon, has a plethora of attractions - from ancient pagodas to bustling markets, sleek skyscrapers and stately colonial buildings.
+After dark, the numerous bars, restaurants and nightclubs wake up, giving this city a buzzing, thumping party vibe.

 Flight time from London: Approximately 13 hours.

 Entry details for British passport holders: A visa is required and needs to be arranged before departure.
-Passports need at least 1 month validity beyond the expiry date of your visa.
+Passports need at least one-month validity beyond the expiry date of your visa.
 Before you depart, check the latest travel advice at www.fco.gov.uk.

 A local Thomas Cook Signature representative will meet you at your arrival airport, check your booking details and escort you to your pre-booked transfer vehicle.
 You'll receive a welcome pack containing information about the local area and all contact details.